CCOMJHC/WIBL/UploadServer/README.md

  - [AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html); and
  - [Terraform](https://developer.hashicorp.com/terraform/install).

-Additionally, if your computer is running Linux on an AMD64 (a.k.a. x86_64) CPU you'll need to in QEMU into your Docker environment to enable building ARM64 binaries (we recommend deploying to ARM64 virtual server as they tend to be much cheaper than AMD64).
-You can easily do this by running the following command once you've installed Docker:
+Additionally, if your computer is running Linux on an AMD64 (a.k.a. x86_64) CPU, you'll need to install QEMU into your Docker environment to enable building ARM64 binaries (we recommend deploying to ARM64 virtual server as they tend to be much cheaper than AMD64).
+You can do this by running the following command once you've installed Docker:
 ```shell
 docker run --privileged --rm tonistiigi/binfmt --install all